commschamp/commschamp.github.io/_includes/home.md

 multiple limitations.
 These include an inability to specify binary data layout or customize data structures used in the generated code.
 Additionally, they cannot provide or customize polymorphic interfaces to allow the implementation of common code that can work for all message objects.
-Most available tools lack the ability to customize and/or use multiple transport frames for the same messages, but transferred over different I/O links.
+Most available tools lack an ability to customize and/or use multiple transport frames for the same messages, but transferred over different I/O links.
 Few, if any, allow the injection of manually written code snippets in case the generated code is incomplete and/or incorrect.